apis-json/artisanal/README.md

 # Hand-crafted Artisanal APIs.json / APIS.yaml
-These are hand-crafted artisan APIs.json.
+These are hand-crafted artisan APIs.json, using the [APIs.json Builder](http://builder.apisyaml.org/) to index as many of the top APIs as we can.

 ## APIs - DONE